 Worse than that, these items may be inadvertently thrown away.
 Stories abound of jewelry stored in clothing pockets being lost forever.

 Instead, valuables – from critical documents to valuables jewelry – should be stored safely in a climate controlled, clean environment.

 Ease of Access

 Our top recommendation on hidden safes for the home is to place your safe behind a hidden door.
 These easily replace your standard door to create a completely hidden space.
 You can simply replace a closet door or even a larger room in your house – it’s up to you.

 If you’re traveling or out for an extended period of time, you don’t have to limit yourself to what you can fit inside, as opposed to a standard home safe.
 For example, if traveling for a week, you may want to simply add any valuable paintings and vases to this secret area temporarily.

 A secret door is fits the three criteria for a well hidden safe.

-- It is secret: no one will know where your safe is, nor that you even have one
+Secrecy: no one will know where your safe is, let alone that you have one

 Our complete, secret door systems start at $1,500 and easily install in to many standard door openings!